 Associating alarm objects

-After the alarm policy is created, you can associate some alarm objects with it.
-When an alarm object satisfies an alarm trigger, an alarm notification will be sent.
+After the alarm policy is created, you can associate alarm objects with it.
+When an alarm object satisfies an alarm trigger condition, an alarm notification will be sent.

 - In the alarm policy list, click the name of an alarm policy to enter the alarm policy management page.